EnviroDIY/EnviroDIY_Mayfly_Logger/examples/logging_to_EnviroDIY/ReadMe.md

-# Logging to data.EnviroDIY.org via WiFi
+# Logging to data.EnviroDIY.org via XBee WiFi or GPRSBee

-This sketch is an simple example of sending data to the [EnviroDIY data portal](http://data.envirodiy.org/) via a [Digi WiFi XBee S6B](https://www.digi.com/support/productdetail?pid=5585).
+This sketch is an simple example of sending data to the [EnviroDIY data portal](http://data.envirodiy.org/) via either [Digi XBee WiFi  S6B](https://www.digi.com/support/productdetail?pid=5585) or [Sodaq GPRSBee](https://shop.sodaq.com/en/gprsbee.html) radio modules.
 This example will only send data from the temperature sensor built into the Mayfly's real time clock and the Mayfly's current battery or power supply voltage.
 As is, it will send data to a dummy site labeled "srgd_desk", which is Sara Damiano's desk at the Stroud Water Research Center.
+Therefore PLEASE FORK AND MODIFY FOR YOUR SENSOR STATION.

 ## Registering at the EnviroDIY Data Portal